RichardCoffee/custom-post-type/README.md

 #### Capabilities
 Automatically creates unique caps, based on the slug for the CPT.
 Also, adds the expected caps to the default WordPress user roles.
 For listing of those caps, look in `$GLOBALS['wp_post_types'][post type]['cap']`.

+#### Labels
+The class generates a default array of strings for the labels based upon the singular and plural labels.
+This array can be altered using the filter action `tcc_post_label_{$custom-post-type}`.
+See the 'Text domain' section below for related information.

 #### Taxonomies
 The class provides a taxonomy_registration() method.
 If used, it provides the ability to prevent term deletion for the taxonomy.
 There is also a mechanism in place to prevent specific term deletion.
 See below for more information.